 It is a magnificent achievement of focused and pitch-perfect satire.
-He gave voice to a brilliant antipodean acerbity that has always seemed a little old-fashioned in its moral and tonal dignity, and has been so pointedly timely because of that.
+He gave voice to a brilliant Antipodean acerbity that has always seemed a little old-fashioned in its moral and tonal dignity, and has been so pointedly timely because of that.

 Internationally, you’d have to admit that Samuel Beckett was tauter, but nowhere near as funny.
 Other peers are scarce in all the world, even before you take his voice as an actor into account.
-Go back and read the scripts of the Games, and see if you can find a slip of tone or any emotional or political sloppiness.
+Go back and read the scripts of The Games, and see if you can find a slip of tone or any emotional or political sloppiness.
 You may be some time.

 All this is clearest in the strange success of the Clarke and Dawe skits.
 His reverse caricature of public figures made no attempt to imitate the person he was parodying, either in appearance or in the more obvious elements of voice.

-So far as I am aware, no-one anywhere else has managed to pull it off.
+So far as I am aware, no-one anywhere else has managed to pull this off.
 If you listen carefully, it really is John Clarke parodying Julia Gillard or Malcolm Turnbull, not by exaggerating the mannerisms, but by inhabiting their patterns of language and clinically exposing their vacuity or dishonesty.
 It’s a forensic satirical analysis at least half a world away from the swingeing condemnations of our other recent loss, Bill Leak.

 Clarke was old-fashioned in manner and also in ethics.
-Very unfashionably, he valued facts, detachment, and restraint.
+Very unfashionably, he valued facts, detachment and restraint.
 This led to a deep and coherent form of political engagement that would explode foolishness wherever it appeared.
-He was broadly of the left, but he called out absurd politicking and the dishonest language wherever he found it.
+He was broadly of the left, but he called out absurd politicking and dishonest language wherever he found it.

-Satirists are the permanent opposition to power in freeish societies like ours.
-He fought the abuses of power with wit and irony in governments of all colours, and in the corporate corruption of our national obsession with sport in the Games.
+Satirists are the permanent opposition to power in free-ish societies like ours.
+He fought the abuses of power with wit and irony in governments of all colours, and in the corporate corruption of our national obsession with sport in The Games.